zfl9/chinadns-ng/README.md

 > Although there have been many changes, the core judgment mechanism has not changed.

 # Compile
-Go to the source directory, execute `make && sudo make install`, the default installation path is `/usr/local/bin`, you can also install to other directories, such as `sudo make install DESTDIR=/opt/local/bin`.
+Enter to the source directory, execute `make && sudo make install`, the default installation path is `/usr/local/bin`, you can also install to other directories, such as `sudo make install DESTDIR=/opt/local/bin`.

 # Options
 ```